mattmcmanus/hypergenesis/README.md

 ## Run it

 1. Install XCode
-2. Tweak the script to your needs
+2. Tweak the script to your needs. *(Most of the configuration is in variables at the top)*
 3. Run `sh hyperstart.sh`

 I recommend forking the script and tweaking it.
-It's a simple script making lots of assumptions about how you want your environment
+It's a simple script that only covers so much.
+You know what you need.

 ## What does it do?